What type of art was created during the Contemporary art movement?

 A Shark in Suspense

 Damien Hirst’s “The Physical Impossibility of Death in the Mind of Someone Living” is a contemporary marvel that challenges perceptions of life and death.
 Hirst was notorious for his provocative works, suspended a real shark in formaldehyde to discover the intersection of mortality and art.
-The artwork becomes a visceral encounter, evoking both awe and discomfort, as viewers grapple with the physical impossibility of capturing life in its most primal form.
+At first sight, seeing a real shark looking straight at the viewer can be quite shocking.
+Perhaps this is a purposeful attempt the artist makes to give the viewer the feeling of alarm that death can evoke.

 Darkytown Rebellion by Kara Walker (2001)